tamlinlove/btcm/README.md

-# btcm
+# Temporal Counterfactual Explanations of Behaviour Tree Decisions
-Generating causal models of behaviour trees for counterfactual explanations
+Generating causal models of behaviour trees for counterfactual explanations.
+This repository contains the code used in the paper "Temporal Counterfactual Explanations of Behaviour Tree Decisions" submitted to EAAI.

 ## Executing Behaviour Trees
 To run the serial recall use case, use the following: